Business Model Breakdown

 3

-Who buys: Global consumers across all demographics, served through retail channels, food service providers, and increasingly direct-to-consumer via e-commerce.
+Who buys: Global consumers across all demographics, purchasing through retail and e-commerce channels.

 Why It Works (Competitive Advantages)